 Brainstorming is not just a random dumping of ideas.
-The most effective brainstorming is a purposeful balance of free-form thinking and strategic organization.
+The most effective brainstorming methods involve a purposeful balance of free-form thinking and strategic organization.

 How could brainstorming be a game-changer for your ministry or business?
 Here are four ways: